open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

 metadata:
   name: demo-placement
 spec:
-  # numberOfClusters is required if spreadConstraints contains
+  # Optional.
+If numberOfClusters is not specified, it means to
-  # a constraint of Even type.
+  # select all clusters which meet the placement requirements.
   numberOfClusters: 4
   # Prediates work before the spread constraints to filter
   # out some undesired topologies.